 1. A BASIC TOOL-KIT SET

 What is it: The set should contain three to four hand tools like a hammer, screwdrivers with different heads, pliers, box cutter and a tape measure.
 Some professional sets also contain an electric drill with different bits.

 What you need it for: Odd jobs and small repairs around the house like hanging a picture frame, assembling simple furniture, tightening loose screws and most non-electrical work.

 Experts’ speak: “I find the Bosch GSB 10 RE Professional Tool Kit quite handy.
 It’s low maintenance, has everything you need and using the tool doesn’t really require any training,” says Prateek Jain, co-founder of Klove.

-Where to buy: The Bosch GSB 10 RE Professional Tool Kit can be purchased here.
+Where to buy: The Bosch GSB 10 RE Professional Tool Kit can be purchased from Amazon.

 2. A SET OF SCREWDRIVERS